 Amazon Aurora DB is a relational database engine from Amazon Web Services, available as part of the Amazon Relational Database Service (RDS).
 Being MySQL and PostgreSQL - compatible and built for the cloud, Amazon Aurora provides security, availability, and reliability with the simplicity of open source databases.

-With Applications Manager, you can monitor Amazon Aurora DB server clusters and the DB instances in the clusters, check the health of the master server (which handles write operations) and the individual Aurora Replicas (which distribute the query workload among multiple servers).
+With Applications Manager's AWS monitoring tool, you can monitor Amazon Aurora DB server clusters and the DB instances in the clusters, check the health of the master server (which handles write operations) and the individual Aurora Replicas (which distribute the query workload among multiple servers).

 Inspect disk space consumption consistently.
 Gather metrics on read and write IOPS, which indicate how much your database is interacting with backing storage.
 See how I/O operations queue up so that you can keep your storage volumes in pace with the volume of read and write requests.
 Capture query latency and measure how long your I/O operations take at the disk level.
 Maintain the expected values for IOPS metrics depending on disk specification and server configuration.
 Make sure your storage volumes are providing the right performance for your workloads.